← Back to research

 Executive Summary

 Shopify Roast is an open-source Ruby gem for creating structured AI workflows.
 Rather than building a full coding agent, Roast provides orchestration primitives ("cogs") that chain LLM calls, shell commands, coding agents, and custom Ruby together.
 The philosophy: non-determinism is the enemy of reliability — structure keeps agents on track.
-Now at v1.0 preview with an active community.
+[1] The Ruby-DSL rewrite shipped as v1.0.0 in February 2026, and v1.1.0 (April 2026) added the Pi coding agent as a second agent backend alongside Claude Code.
+The repo sits at ~1.2K stars with active commits as of June 2026.
+[2] [3]

 AttributeValue